peteroupc/html3dutil/doc/MathUtil.md

 <a name='MathUtil.vec3clampInPlace'></a>
 ### (static) MathUtil.vec3clampInPlace(a, min, max)

-Clamps each element of the given 3-element vector so it's not less than one value or greater than another value.
+Clamps each element of the specified 3-element vector so it's not less than one value or greater than another value.

 #### Parameters